akhilsharmaa/Competitive-Programming/README.md

 ### Data Structure & Algorithm's Solution
-##### This is Daily update of questions, I solve on different platforms like Leetcode, GFG and HackerRank :)
+This is Daily update of questions that I solve on different platforms like Leetcode, GFG and HackerRank :)

 ##  Sep 2021 , ` 21+ ` Question Solved ✅